 Topics interested in supervising

 Anything on fathers, or adoption (especially after-adoption issues).
-I am currently supervising two PhD students, the first of whom is looking at the experiences and needs of unaccompanied minors in Greece and the other is looking at the relationship between organisational culture and the lived experiences of child protection practitoners and my third student is exploring the use of social media by children in care. .
+I am currently supervising two PhD students, the first of whom is looking at the experiences and needs of unaccompanied asylum-seeking minors in Greece and the other is looking at the relationship between organisational culture and the lived experiences of child protection practitoners and my third student is exploring the use of social media by children in care. .